[output_post_excerpt]

 YOHANA: Why can’t I say inheaurrghh?
 What’s going on!?

 RAPHAEL: Good, it’s working.
 I had to put a harmless curse on both of you.
-Try to speak, write or relay in any way classified information, and your bodies won’t cooperate.
+Try to speak, write or relay classified information, and your bodies won’t cooperate.
 Your tongues will tie and pens will fly out of your hands.
 Some of the things you’ve seen put all of us in danger.

 YOHANA: Danger from who?

 RAPHAEL: The one you call your God.
 He is not who he says he is.
-I’m sorry.
+I’m truly sorry.
 He was excommunicated long ago because of… creative differences.
 He is not welcome in Heaven.

 YOHANA: No, that can’t be right.
 He had such knowledge and power, and when he spoke I felt deep in my heart that what he said was true.
 How can that be anything but the true God?